badbatch/fetch-mocked/README.md

 mockedFetch.mockRequest('*', 'Hello world!', { times: 3 });
 ```

-### Mock functions
+### Mock utils

 ```typescript
 (matcher: Matcher, resOptions?: ResponseOptions, mockOptions?: MockOptions) => MockFetch;
 ```

-`fetch-mocked` as single and multi mock functions for `DELETE`, `GET`, `POST`, and `PUT` requests.
-All mock functions have pretty much same signature.
-The only difference between the generic `mockRequest` functions and the fetch method specific functions is the method does not need to be passed in as an option.
+`fetch-mocked` as single and multi mock utils for `DELETE`, `GET`, `POST`, and `PUT` requests.
+All mock utils have pretty much same signature.
+The only difference between the `mockRequest` utils and the fetch method specific utils is the method does not need to be passed in as an option.

 ```typescript
 {